ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/deployment/recipes/google-cloud-healthcare.md

 1. Open the `config/google.js` file and change `YOURCLIENTID` to your Client ID value.
-1. Run the OHIF Viewer using the config/google.js configuration file
+1. Run the Cure Assist using the config/google.js configuration file

 ```bash
 cd OHIFViewer